sxs-collaboration/spectre/docs/Tutorials/Orientation.md

 as the logical directions \f$\xi\f$, \f$\eta\f$, and \f$\zeta\f$, where
 \f$\xi\f$ is the first dimension, \f$\eta\f$ is the second dimension, and
 \f$\zeta\f$ is the third dimension.
-In a domain with multiple elements, the logical directions are not necessarily aligned on the interfaces between two elements, as shown in the figure below.
+In a domain with multiple Blocks, the logical directions are not necessarily aligned on the interfaces between two Blocks, as shown in the figure below.
 As certain operations (e.g. fluxes, limiting) communicate information across the boundaries of adjacent elements, there needs to be a class that takes into account the relative orientations of elements which neighbor each other.